0123456789 minute read

 cornerHeight

-Finally adding some slight movement to the image as it’s on screen to reinforce the separation between the logo and the backdrop I added a slight Ken Burns effect that slowly pans the image across the screen.
+## Adding movement and depth Finally adding some slight movement to the image as it’s on screen to reinforce the separation between the logo and the backdrop I added a slight Ken Burns effect that slowly pans the image across the screen.

 private fun applyKenBurnsEffect(targetView: ImageView) {